O'Neill Collegiate and Vocational Institute: Open studio

 The visual arts department allows students to stay after school to work on art projects with the school's full roster of art supplies, or participate in various workshops, which can involve teaching by local experts on such subjects as fresco painting or wire sculpting.

 Murals

 There are many murals throughout the school, which are mostly created by students but occasionally by members of the art department.
 These include the war memorial mural in the memorial foyer, the dancers murals on the first floor, and the rainforest mural in the law hallway.

 Extracurricular activities

 O'Neill offers many extracurricular activities, such as several choirs and bands; the School Reach team; sports teams in football, soccer, rugby, cross country, curling, basketball, volleyball, golf, STAR (Students Together Against Racism), the Spirit Committee, Eco Club, the Breakfast Club, the Robotics Club, the Leadership Club, DECA, and GSA (Gay-Straight Alliance).

 Notable alumni

+As an academic school with high standards, graduates from O'Neill have gone on to attend many prestigious universities in Canada and around the World, many with scholarships.
+Many graduates have found success in a variety of fields ranging from the arts, music, sports, technology, finance, medicine, and law.